sbedulin/sbedulin.github.io/_posts/2018-08-26-set-up-godaddy-custom-domain-with-github-pages.markdown

 date:   2018-08-26
 ---
 At some point I decided to transfer my domain from [ASPHostPortal][asphostportal] to [GoDaddy][godaddy].
 After unlocking the domain, it took just a couple of minutes to initiate the move and about a week until the transfer was complete.
-I learned about the fact of completion when the site stopped working :) gti
+I learned about the fact of completion when the site stopped working :)

 In case new site is being set up, a CNAME file with your custom domain name needs to be added to the repository before configuring DNS in GoDaddy.

 ![image](/img/posts/2018-08-26-set-up-godaddy-custom-domain-with-github-pages/CNAME.png)

-GitHub then asks to add a couple of A records and a CNAME.
+GitHub then asks to add a couple of A records and a CNAME with `your DNS provider` which is GoDaddy here, ["DNS Management"](https://dcc.godaddy.com/manage/dns) page.

 ![image](/img/posts/2018-08-26-set-up-godaddy-custom-domain-with-github-pages/dns-mgmt.png)